angelobarbu/Energy-Blockchain-Platform/README.md

 Blockchain-ul local este initializat cu ajutorul Ganache din suita Truffle, iar AppImage-ul poate fi descarcat de aici: https://github.com/trufflesuite/ganache-ui/releases/download/v2.7.1/ganache-2.7.1-linux-x86_64.AppImage
 Reteaua locala blockchain trebuie rulata pe localhost, port 7545.

-# Blockchain system for energy resources' tracking and certification
+# [EN]Blockchain system for energy resources' tracking and certification
 Local Blockchain network that runs using Ganache and Truffle suite for energy resources' trade, tracking and certification.
 Backend wise, Web3.py is used to trigger the transaction and deploy the smart contract written using Solidity programming language.
 Frontend wise, HTML, CSS and JavaScript(Node.js, Express) were used and they were connected using mongoose JS library.